dalinnn/sensor-robot-011/README.md

 # sensor-robot-011

-RaspPiRobot Rover kit using the RaspiRobotBoard3 and ultrasonic rangefinder - all manufactured by MonkMakes.com
+RaspPiRobot Rover Kit using the RasPiRobotBoard3 and ultrasonic rangefinder - manufactured and supplied by MonkMakes.com

-Simple python code using multiprocessing to enable sensor to be operational at the same time as the robot is being controlled by keystrokes.
+This is a python program developed from Simon Monk's '08_manual_robot.py' program that is included in the Rover Kit.
+By using multiprocessing it is possible to enable the sensor to be operational at the same time as the robot is being controlled by keystrokes.

+Further work needs to be done on this program:
+1)